Ryangupta8/unitree_ros/README.md

-# To Run Laikago Simulation
+# To Run A1 Simulation
 In one terminal:
 ```
 source ws_name/devel/setup.bash